-- 1 make a hole on the closing door of the combustion chamber as described on paragraph "Overall dimensions") - 2 place the burner to the boiler: lift it up and handle it according to the procedure described on paragraph "Handling the burner"; - 3 place the stud bolts (5) on boiler's door, according to the burner drilling template described on paragraph "Overall dimensions"; - 4 fasten the stud bolts; - 5 place the gasket on the burner flange; - 6 install the burner into the boiler; - 7 fix the burner to the stud bolts, by means of the fixing nuts, according to the next picture. - After fitting the burner to the boiler, ensure that the gap between the blast tube and the refractory lining is sealed with appropriate insulating material (ceramic fibre cord or refractory cement).
+- 1 make a hole on the closing door of the combustion chamber as described on paragraph "Overall dimensions"; - 2 place the burner to the boiler: lift it up and handle it according to the procedure described on paragraph "Handling the burner"; - 3 place the 4 stud bolts (5) on the hole of the boiler's door, according to the burner's drilling plate described on paragraph "Overall dimensions"; - 4 fasten the 4 stud bolts; - 5 place the gasket on the burner flange; - 6 install the burner into the boiler; - 7 fix the burner to the stud bolts, by means of the fixing nuts, according to the next picture. - 8 After fitting the burner to the boiler, ensure that the gap between the blast tube and the refractory lining is sealed with appropriate insulating material (ceramic fibre cord or refractory cement).